paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-033-farm-tenancy.md

 ### Statutory Notes

 #### References in Text
 The Department of Agriculture Appropriation Act of 1947, referred to in text, is act June 22, 1946, ch.
 445, 60 Stat.
-270, as amended.
-For complete classification of this Act to the Code, see Tables.
+270. For complete classification of this Act to the Code, see Tables.

 The Farmers Home Administration Act of 1946, referred to in text, is act Aug.
 14, 1946, ch.
 964, 60 Stat.
-1062, as amended.
+1062.
 For complete classification of this Act to the Code, see Tables.

 #### Codification
 “Chapter 31 of title 31” and “that chapter” substituted in text for “the Second Liberty Bond Act, as amended” and “that Act”, respectively, on authority of Pub.
 L. 97–258, § 4(b), Sept.
 13, 1982, 96 Stat.
 1067, the first section of which enacted Title 31, Money and Finance.